microsoft/fluentui/packages/tsx-editor/README.md

 ## Setup

-Any project consuming `@uifabric/tsx-editor` should follow the Webpack and runtime configuration instructions from the [`@uifabric/monaco-editor` readme](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/packages/monaco-editor/README.md).
+1. Follow the Webpack and runtime configuration instructions from the [`@uifabric/monaco-editor` readme](https://github.com/OfficeDev/office-ui-fabric-react/blob/master/packages/monaco-editor/README.md).
 Note that the helpers used are re-exported from this package for convenience:
   - `addMonacoWebpackConfig`: import from `@uifabric/tsx-editor/scripts/addMonacoWebpackConfig`
   - `configureEnvironment` and `IMonacoConfig`: import from `@uifabric/tsx-editor`

-The editor code also assumes that React is available on the page as a global.
+2. If your project uses TypeScript, you **must** use `"module": "esnext"` (not `"module": "commonjs"`) in your `tsconfig.json`.
+Otherwise, dynamic imports in the editor code will be transformed into `require` statements which break code splitting.
+[More info here.](https://github.com/webpack/webpack/issues/5703#issuecomment-357512412)

-To use the editor, choose one of the API options below.
+3. Choose one of the API options below for rendering the editor.

 ## API options